Private and secondary employment

 Employees must have written approval from their manager before starting private employment while on leave, including full or part-time leave without pay, flex leave, maternity leave, extended leave, and the deferred salary leave year under the Deferred salary scheme.

 Employees may not undertake their private employment while on sick leave.
-If they do, it may result in disciplinary action as outlined by the Code of Conduct.
+If they do, it may result in disciplinary action as outlined in the department’s Code of ethics and conduct policy document.

 Employees on leave without pay are not permitted to be employed in an independent or private school.